loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 Your privacy settings determine who can find your group, who can see the threads in your group, and how people join.

 The recommended privacy setting for new groups is **Closed**.
-This means it is possible for people to find your group and ask to join, but the content of your discussions and decisions is private.
+This means it is possible for people to find your group and ask to join, but the content of your discussions and decisions is private. _The Group Description and Name are public for Closed groups._

 If you want the content of your discussions and decisions to be public, change your group privacy to **Open**.
 The members list will only be visible to other members.

 If you want to hide your group, set your group privacy to **Secret**.
-This will mean only invited members will be able to see the group name, description, members list, and threads.
+Secret groups are similar to Closed groups, but only invited members will be able to see the group name and description.

 **NOTE:** If you have a **Closed** or **Secret** group and change it to **Open**, all threads will become public.
 Changing an **Open** group to **Closed** or **Secret** will make all threads private.